-WHOM DOES A TORT LAWYER SUE WHEN THE IDENTITY OF THE PARTY WHO INJURED HIS CLIENT IS UNKNOWN?
+WHOM DOES A TORT LAWYER SUE WHEN THE IDENTITY IS UNKNOWN?

 The tort lawyer takes the case.
 Whom does he sue?
 Candidates include the building owner, the tenant who rented the office, as well as any maintenance company that was supposed to keep the property in good shape.